pshellito/download-nldas-forcings/README.md

 # download-nldas-forcings
-These scripts will help users download [NLDAS](http://ldas.gsfc.nasa.gov/nldas/) data forcings to their local computer using a Matlab script
+This function will help users download [NLDAS](http://ldas.gsfc.nasa.gov/nldas/) data forcings to their local computer using a Matlab script

 ## Requirements
 You must first install [nctoolbox](https://github.com/nctoolbox/nctoolbox).